Linear structures in the set of non-norm-attaining operators on Banach spaces: Abstract

 \section{Abstract}

-We push further the study of lineability properties related to sets from norm-attaining theory.
-As a matter of fact, we provide several results in the context of lineability, spaceability, maximal-spaceability, and $(\alpha, \beta)$-spaceability for sets of non-norm-attaining bounded linear operators whenever such sets are non-empty.
-Our results concerning the cardinality of the linear subspaces are presented in a more general framework, where classical spaces of bounded linear operators between Banach spaces and their subsets are considered as special cases.
-This leads to new results and generalizes several ones from the literature.
+We study large linear structures inside sets arising in the theory of norm-attaining operators.
+We provide several results in the context of lineability, spaceability, maximal-spaceability, and $(\alpha, \beta)$-spaceability for sets of non-norm-attaining bounded linear operators whenever such sets are nonempty.
+To be more specific, we show that if $Y$ is a strictly convex renorming of $c_0 (\Gamma)$, then the set